-The Council will maximise the potential for strengthening both local and strategic Green Infrastructure (GI) across the District.
-Development will protect and enhance existing GI assets and linkages and add to the local network for the benefit of both the natural environment and the health and wellbeing of the community.
-This policy will be considered in conjunction with other policies in this Plan affecting the status and provision of GI in the District.
+The Council will strengthen both local and strategic green infrastructure (GI) assets across the District.
+This will be achieved by protecting and enhancing existing GI assets and linkages and adding to the local network for the benefit of both the natural environment and the health and wellbeing of the community.
+This policy will be considered in conjunction with other policies in the LPR affecting the status and provision of GI in the District.

-Depending on their location, nature and scale, all development proposals will:
+Depending on their location, nature and scale, development proposals should:

-- protect or enhance existing GI and the functions this performs, and - create additional GI which is integrated into the overall development design from the outset. - take opportunities to achieve multi-functionality by bringing GI functions together.
+- a.
+Protect and/or enhance existing GI and the functions this performs, - b.
+Create additional GI which is integrated into the overall development design from the outset; and - c.
+Take opportunities to achieve multi-functionality by bringing GI functions together.

-Proposals for GI will be encouraged where they:
+Proposals for GI will be supported where they:

-- help to mitigate the causes of and address the impacts of climate change through measures such as sustainable drainage, minimalizing urban heating, flood risk management, and maximise GI to sequester carbon and provide cooling and insulation functions; - create high quality GI which creates an attractive and distinctive setting to new development enhancing any existing asset that may be present; - can provide pleasant and safe 'green routes' to commute on foot, cycle and horseback which help to link parts of urban areas and to the surrounding countryside along blue (water) and green corridors; - contribute to biodiversity net gain and seek opportunities to use green infrastructure to extend wildlife corridors, particularly in urban areas and where it contributes to nature recovery networks; - create green spaces within the GI network that can help improve health and wellbeing and promote local social interaction and community networks; - can be used to increase its attractiveness as a recreation opportunity and to increase accessibility to public open spaces that are adaptable and capable of accommodating multiple uses and users of varying ability.

-New GI provision will add to the integrity of the wider GI network of the District and those of neighbouring authorities.
+- d.
+Help to mitigate and adapt to the impacts of climate change and boost resilience through sustainable drainage measures which minimise urban heating, flood risk and maximising GI habitats to sequester carbon and provide environmental cooling and insulation functions; - Generate high quality GI which creates an attractive and distinctive setting to new development, enhancing any existing asset that may be present.
+This should be planned and designed from the outset as a network of multifunctional green and blue spaces and other natural features which identify and respond to the site's local context.
+Proposals for GI will be expected to be designed in accordance with the most up to date recognised GI standards; - f.
+Can provide pleasant and safe 'green routes' to commute or travel on foot, cycle and horseback which help to link parts of urban areas and to the surrounding countryside along blue (water) and green corridors; - g.
+Enhance the natural environment and natural processes to improve biodiversity and increase natural capital whilst and seeking opportunities to use green infrastructure to extend wildlife corridors and provide habitat connectivity, particularly in urban areas and where it contributes to nature recovery networks; - Use the GI network to help improve health and wellbeing and promote local social interaction and community networks: - Increase its attractiveness as a recreation opportunity and support accessibility to public open spaces which are adaptable and capable of accommodating multiple uses of varying ability; - Restore and open up historic routeways such as hollow ways and drovers roads, avenues and access to historic parks; - Does not involve the culverting of watercourses, except where essential to allow highways and / or other infrastructure to cross; - Protect, enhance and support the creation of integrated constructed wetlands, 'wet woodland' habitats, ponds, lakes, reed beds, raingardens, and floodplain meadows; - m.
+Make appropriate provision to protect, enhance, improve and maintain accessible networks of blue corridors, including the restoration of chalk streams and their catchments, de-culverting, back water creation, de-silting, naturalising the channel through in-channel habitat enhancements and removal of structures where appropriate: - n.
+Maintain and enhance natural drainage features; and - o.
+Provide 'buffer strips' of vegetation along the banks of water courses.